SudanthaBH/4onse-pcb/README.md

 ### Enable Sensor Participation

-This will enable facility for changing sensor participation for whether station.( 1 for enable the sensor and 0 for otherwise)
+This will enable each and every sensor connected to the whether station.( 1 for enable the sensor and 0 for otherwise)

 ```
 #define EXT_TEMP_ENABLE 1